BDXBB/MelodyMaster/README.md

 We would like to express our gratitude to everyone who contributed to the modification of the MelodyMaster library, which is based on the Shazamio library.

-Special thanks to:
-- [List of contributors' names or usernames]

 ## Contact Us